rgeraldes24/solc/docs/internals/optimizer.rst

 the value of the expression did not change between the point of assignment and the point of use.
-The main benefit of this stage is that it can save stack slots if it leads to a variable being eliminated completely (see below), but it can also save a DUP opcode on the EVM if the expression is very cheap.
+The main benefit of this stage is that it can save stack slots if it leads to a variable being eliminated completely (see below), but it can also save a DUP opcode on the ZVM if the expression is very cheap.

 The Rematerialiser uses the Dataflow Analyzer to track the current values of variables, which are always movable.